Criticism of the Space Shuttle program: Retrospect

 While the system was developed within the original cost and time estimates given to President Richard M. Nixon in 1971, the operational costs, flight rate, payload capacity, and reliability by the time of the February 2003 Columbia accident proved to be much worse than originally anticipated.
 A year before STS-1's April 1981 launch, Gregg Easterbrook in The Washington Monthly accurately forecasted many of the Shuttle's issues, including an overambitious launch schedule and the consequently higher-than-expected marginal cost per flight; the risks of depending on the Shuttle for all payloads, civilian and military; the lack of a survivable abort scenario if a Solid Rocket Booster were to fail; and the fragility of the Shuttle's thermal protection system.
+General Lew Allen, Chief of Staff of the United States Air Force, reportedly said that year that he would have canceled the shuttle.

 In order to get the Shuttle approved, NASA over-promised its economies and utility.
 To justify its very large fixed operational program cost, NASA initially forced all domestic, internal, and Department of Defense payloads to the shuttle.
 When that proved impossible (after the Challenger disaster), NASA used the International Space Station (ISS) as a justification for the shuttle.
 NASA administrator Michael D. Griffin argued in a 2007 paper that the Saturn program, if continued, could have provided six crewed launches per year – two of them to the Moon – at the same cost as the Shuttle program, with an additional ability to loft infrastructure for further missions:

 If we had done all this, we would be on Mars today, not writing about it as a subject for "the next 50 years."
 We would have decades of experience operating long-duration space systems in Earth orbit, and similar decades of experience in exploring and learning to utilize the Moon.

 Some had argued that the Shuttle program was flawed.
 Achieving a reusable vehicle with early 1970s technology forced design decisions that compromised operational reliability and safety.
 Reusable main engines were made a priority.
 This necessitated that they not burn up upon atmospheric reentry, which in turn made mounting them on the orbiter itself (the one part of the Shuttle system where reuse was paramount) a seemingly logical decision.
 However, this had the following consequences: